bnb-chain/bnb-chain.github.io/docs/bcfusion/developers/crosschain-redelegation.md

 # Crosschain Redelgation

-To migrate the exisiting delegation from BNB Beacon chain (the old BSC staking) to the new BNB smart chain native staking, crosschain redelegation cal be used.
+To migrate the exisiting delegation from BNB Beacon chain (the old BSC staking) to the new BNB smart chain native staking, crosschain redelegation can be used.
 A user can submit a message called `MsgSideChainStakeMigration` to the Beacon chain.
 Underlying, it will unbound the delegation immediately on BC (without wating unbond period), sends a cross-chain transaction to BSC to delegate to a native BSC validator.